junxit/us-congress-bills-114/metadata.md

 - 2015-01-28 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2015-01-28 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2015-01-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 8.
+- 2015-01-30 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(consideration: CR S674; text as passed Senate: CR S674)
+- 2015-01-30 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (consideration: CR S674; text as passed Senate: CR S674)